Aetna Medicare Advantage FAQ

-What if I need to be hospitalized?
+What if I need to go to the hospital?

 What if I'm traveling, visiting or living out of town and need non-emergency care?

-With the Aetna Medicare Plan (HMO), if you will be staying out of your home service area for an extended period of time and traveling within the U.S., you can enroll in our free U.S. Travel Advantage program.
-Your enrollment in the U.S. Travel Advantage program will allow you to receive access to the same medical services you receive at home when using Aetna Medicare network providers.
+With some of our HMO plans, we offer a U.S. Travel Advantage program.
+Your enrollment in this program allows you access to the same medical services you receive at home when using our Medicare network providers.
 Contact Member Services at the phone number on the back of your ID card to enroll in the U.S. Travel Advantage program.
 Be sure to refer to your Evidence of Coverage for the details of your specific plan.back to top

-When you have a “medical emergency,” you believe that your health is in serious danger.
-A medical emergency can include severe pain, a bad injury, a sudden illness, or a medical condition that is quickly getting much worse.
+When you have a “medical emergency,” you believe your health is in serious danger.
+A medical emergency can include severe pain, a bad injury, a sudden illness, or a medical condition that is quickly getting worse.
 If you have a medical emergency:

-Does my Aetna Medicare Advantage plan cover hospice?
+Does my Medicare Advantage plan cover hospice?

-- Drugs for symptom control and pain relief, short-term respite care, and other services not otherwise covered by Original Medicare,
+- Drugs for symptom control and pain relief, short-term respite care, and other services not otherwise covered by Original Medicare

 - Home care